Emperor Taiwu of Northern Wei: Middle reign

 In fall 434, while attacking the Xiongnu rebel Bai Long (白龍), Emperor Taiwu took Bai's forces lightly, and was nearly captured in an ambush, saved only by the efforts of his guard Houmochen Jian (侯莫陳建).
 He subsequently defeated Bai and slaughtered Bai's tribe.

 In 436, Feng Hong sent another embassy, offering to send Feng Wangren as a hostage.
 Emperor Taiwu, not believing in Feng Hong's offer, refused, and prepared a final assault.
 When he arrived at Helong, however, Feng Hong had already requested assistance from Goguryeo, which sent troops to assist Feng Hong's plans of relocating his people to Goguryeo soil, and because Emperor Taiwu's general Tuxi Bi was drunk, the Northern Wei forces could not give chase, and in anger, Emperor Taiwu imprisoned and then demoted both Tuxi and his deputy, the general E Qing (娥清) to being common soldiers, although he subsequently made them generals again.
 He then sent messengers to Goguryeo, demanding that Goguryeo turn Feng Hong over.
 Goguryeo's King Jangsu refused, albeit humbly requesting to serve Emperor Taiwu together with Feng Hong.
-Emperor Taiwu, at the suggestion of his brother Tuoba Pi (拓拔丕) the Prince of Leping, did not immediately carry out a campaign against Goguryeo.
+Emperor Taiwu, at the suggestion of his brother Tuoba Pi (拓跋丕) the Prince of Leping, did not immediately carry out a campaign against Goguryeo.
 (By 438, however, Feng Hong and Goguryeo would have a fall out, and King Jangsu would have Feng Hong executed.)

 In late 436, the peaceful relations that Northern Wei had with Rouran since 431 ended, for reasons no longer known.
 Rouran continued its harassment of Northern Wei's northern border regions.

 In 437, the marriage negotiations that Emperor Taiwu had with Liu Song's Emperor Wen appeared to reach some fruition, as Emperor Wen sent his official Liu Xibo (劉熙伯) to Northern Wei to discuss details of how one of his daughters would be married into the Northern Wei imperial household, but at this time, Emperor Wen's daughter died, and the negotiations ended.

 Also in 437, exasperated by the rampant corruption that his local officials were engaging in (which was somewhat necessary for them because at this point, no Northern Wei officials received a salary), he issued an edict creating incentives for low-level officials and commoners to report officials for corruption.
 However, the edict did not have its calculated effect, as the people who had evidence of the officials' corruption instead used the knowledge to blackmail the officials, and the officials continued to be corrupt.

 Later in 437, Emperor Taiwu married his sister Princess Wuwei to Juqu Mujian, and Juqu Mujian sent his heir apparent Juqu Fengtan (沮渠封壇) to Pingcheng to be a hostage.
 Despite this, he continued to consider conquering Northern Liang, but at Li Shun's urging, delayed it.